-Differences in weather station vegetation between ICB and SCB do exist.
+The vegetation at the weather stations in ICB and SCB is not identical, despite having selected the sites to reflect a common set of canopy conditions.
 The SCB wetland site contains larger portion of conifer regeneration in comparison to ICB which is predominantly vegetated with tall grasses.
-The shrubland site in ICB prior to the Empire Fire in the fall of 2017 was comprised mostly of whitethorn ceanothus (Ceanothus cordulatus).
+The shrubland site in ICB (prior to the Empire Fire which occurred in October 2017) was comprised mostly of whitethorn ceanothus (Ceanothus cordulatus).
 The Empire fire burned the shrub site at high severity, resulting in bare soils with little live vegetation for the following 2018 WY.
 In comparison, the SCB shrub site contains a dense growth of young conifers with a mix of ceanothus.
-Forest sites are similar in tree density, tree species, and slope for both ICB and SCB.
-Refer to Figure B1 for imagery of SCB weather stations and Figure B2 for imagery of pre-Empire fire ICB weather stations.
-The SCB stations were installed slightly higher (~2400 m elevation) than in ICB (~2100 m elevation).
+The forest sites in the two basins are similar in terms of tree density, tree species, and slope.
+Figure B1 shows images of SCB weather stations and Figure B2 for imagery of pre-Empire fire ICB weather stations.
+The SCB stations were installed at slightly higher elevation (~2400 m) than in ICB (~2100 m).